wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 summary: Use the keyboard shortcuts to navigate through pages and menus.
 ---

 With the 2021-19.x release, Wavefront addresses accessibility issues and now includes level-A accessibility fixes for keyboard navigation and colorblind support.
 There are also a few level-AA issues addressed as well.
 Wavefront now allows you to use keyboard shortcuts to navigate through pages and menus instead of using the mouse.
-Some of the UI elements are also with changed color.
+Some of the UI elements are also with changed color so that the color contrast supports colorblind accessibility.

 ## Wavefront UI Pages With End-to-End Keyboard Navigation Support